pluginever/wc-serial-numbers/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best WooCommerce plugin to sell and mange license keys with ease!
+The best WooCommerce plugin to sell and manage license keys with ease!

 == Description ==
 **[WooCommerce Serial Numbers](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
-You can generate, sell, and mange software, game, digital produsts' license keys easily with this plugin.
+You can generate, sell, and manage software, game and digital produsts' license keys easily with this plugin.

 === 💵 With WooCommerce Serial Numbers You Can Sell: ===

-* License activated digital software, games and digital products in the simplest way.
+* License activated digital software, games, and digital products in the simplest way.
 * Gift cards, recharge cards, and other secret number-based products.
 * Pin codes, username & passwords.
 * Lottery tickets.